 In addition, this lovely rooftop is open year round, unlike some of the others on this list.
 During the colder months they set up an array of heated igloos on the rooftop to enjoy city views even in the chilly weather.
 The igloos are first-come first-served so come early you might catch a seat inside one (November till May).

 This rooftop is fantastic year-round for a night out with the girls, birthday celebrations, or gazing at the skyline with a tasty cocktail menu.
 Happy hour is 2pm – 5pm.

 This luxurious NYC rooftop restaurant and bar has incredible panoramic views of the New York City skyline across the East River.
 It is part of Noho Hospitality Group and is located on the 22nd floor of the William Vale Hotel in Williamsburg, Brooklyn.

 Their cocktails are on the pricier side, ranging from around $16 to $18.
 Although, they are super yummy, particularly the Cedar House Mule.
-West Light offers plenty of small plates on their menu as well, including a delicious burrata plate and garlic parmesan French fries.
+You’ll find plenty of small plates on their menu as well, including a delicious burrata plate and garlic parmesan French fries.

 BONUS: Best NYC rooftop for ice cream!

 Look no further for a delicious dessert spot when you can visit the rooftop deck at Ample Hills Creamery in Gowanus, Brooklyn.

 You are sure to catch great views of the city while enjoying some treats sitting in their colorful Adirondack chairs.
 The ice cream shop is known for its unique flavors, from its bestselling “Ooey Gooey Butter Cake” to “Peppermint Pattie.”
 Ample Hills also offers plenty of vegan ice cream flavors for those looking for a dairy-free alternative.